 Meanwhile another visionary woman, Deborah Anapol, was also building networks of people inspired by expanded intimacy and sacred sexuality.
 Anapol became a pioneer in using the internet and e-mail, still in their infancy, to build these networks.
 She founded a business called the IntiNet Resource Center (IRC), published a long-running newsletter named Floodtide, and began to teach workshops and seminars about polyamory and sacred sexuality.

 A key event took place in September 1993, at a conference titled “The Body Sacred” at the Christian-founded Kirkridge retreat center in the Pocono Mountains of Pennsylvania.
 Anapol helped to organize the conference around the theme of “Sexuality and Spirituality.”
+(As she remembers it, “Bob Francoeur invited me to attend a 90′s reunion of sexual revolutionaries at Kirkridge Retreat Center.”)
 Its stated purpose was to brainstorm ways to further rebuild networks of people interested in sacred sexuality and multiple love and to bring these movements back into public visibility.